 Life experience and bearing witness to the absurdities and atrocities that plague our modern world have gone a long way toward eradicating the pernicious idealism of my youth.
 Yet, I still long for the Socratic utopian ideal of the “Philosopher King.”

-Plato tell us Socrates claimed “the way to bring about a just state is to have it ruled by philosophers.”
+Plato tells us Socrates claimed “the way to bring about a just state is to have it ruled by philosophers.”
 A philosopher is a lover of wisdom, who pursues wisdom in all its forms and has a love for learning.
 Philosophers want to learn the truth (as distinct from false illusions), with the acquisition of true infallible knowledge as the ultimate goal.

 Furthermore, Socrates believed that living a virtuous life (i.e. the life of the just man) yields the greatest happiness.
 A state that is perfectly just would be ruled by perfectly just rulers, providing citizens with the greatest happiness.
 Thus, the way to bring about a perfectly just state is to have it ruled by philosophers.
 This is where we get the idea of the Philosopher King.